IvoDSBarros/website-portfolio/README.md

 This website includes the following sections and content:

 * **Homepage:** A brief introduction of my background and professional experience.
-* **Work:** A showcases of my selected projects on visualization, machine learning and web scraping.
+* **Work:** A showcase of my selected projects on visualization, machine learning and web scraping.
 * **About:** Information about my experience and interests.
 * **Contact:** How to connect with me.